Driving in France: Guide for Tourists

 Roundabout approaching sign

 France uses roundabouts much more frequently than stop signs.
-You must yield when approaching an oncoming roundabout, then enter the traffic circle.
+You must yield when approaching an oncoming roundabout, and then enter the traffic circle.

 Lots of streets are one-way streets within towns.
 Pay attention.